How do I get into the armed forces?

 Depending on the role you apply for, involvement in team sports or outdoor or community activities might help you to succeed.
 Extracurricular activities that can help school leavers present themselves as strong candidates include experience as a scout or guide, of the Duke of Edinburgh’s award scheme or of the cadet forces.
 You can find out more about becoming a cadet in our advice on whether a career in the armed forces would suit you.

 University students can improve their chances of passing the officer selection process by getting involved in the University Officer Training Corps, University Royal Naval Units or University Air Squadrons.
 These organisations offer the chance to get involved in adventurous training and sporting events, with no commitment to an armed forces career.

 Generally speaking, activities that develop fitness, resilience and leadership abilities will make you a stronger candidate.
-The officer recruitment process may involve some elements of public speaking; for example, the Royal Marines Admiralty Interview Board includes a planning exercise where you have to present solutions to a problem both as part of a group and individually.
+The officer recruitment process may involve some elements of public speaking.
 Look for opportunities to develop these skills, for example as a student representative speaking to parents or prospective students at school or university.